pasimoes/learning-library/developer-library/microservices-oracleteq-kafka/deploy-and-test-teq/deploy-and-test-teq.md

 ### Objectives

 - Learn about Oracle Transactional Event Queues (TEQ) and okafka library
-- Create a Oracle TEQ Topic
+- Create an Oracle TEQ Topic
 - Deploy and access the Oracle TEQ Producer Microservice
 - Deploy and access the Oracle TEQ Consumer Microservice
 - Learn how they work